SamuelSwartzberg/flashcardifying_text_temp/inf.md

-Together, a wasm module + memory + table are an Instance a wasm Table is a typed array of references (e.g. to functions) a wasm Memory is a linear array of bytes used for storage
+Together, a wasm module + memory + table are an Instance a wasm Table is a typed array of references (e.g. to functions) a wasm Memory is a linear array of bytes used for storage wasm page size = 64k wasm memory can only be grown by a multiple of the page size wasm memory cannot be shrunk
+By default, as of 2021, the wasm interface only accepts numbers (and pointers) as types

+wasm modules|.wasm
+wasm textual representation|.wat

 wasm-bindgen for rust generates glue and polyfills things so that we can use a bunch of types of features that we couldn't otherwise. wasm-pack is a tool for helping integrating rust wasm with your webdev workflow.